 Riding The Shuttle

-The Muir Woods Shuttle is currently operating only on weekends.
+The Muir Woods Shuttle operates only on weekends during the winter, and runs seven days a week during the busy summer travel season.
 If you’re visiting on a weekend and don’t have a car, it’s a convenient way to get there.
 Click here for our page about the shuttle buses.

 Driving to Muir Woods